FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 - When rolling an 🦄 no rocks are earned/payed (nothing happens).
 - The player can give and take (depending on the roll attempt outcome) rocks either from the central stash or from any other player.
-- The 🦄 is passed once another player roles an 🦄.
+- The 🦄 is passed once another player rolls an 🦄.
 The player gaining the 🦄 additionally receives one stone from the player loosing the 🦄.

 Once the round ends the 🦄 is placed in the middle of the dice tray and all players bet with their personal rock stash (if available) to receive the 🦄 in the next round.
 It is recommended to not show how much you are bidding on the 🦄 to get players to bid more then they needed.
 You may bid zero rocks if you want.
 The 🦄 goes to the highest bidder but all bidders pay their rocks and place them in the central stash.
-In case there is a tie all highest bidders role their 3 dice and the player with the highest total sum receives the 🦄 figure.
-If all bid zero, all must role their dice.
+In case there is a tie all highest bidders roll their 3 dice and the player with the highest total sum receives the 🦄 figure.
+If all bid zero, all must roll their dice.
 This step is repeated in case there is another tie.

 The player with the 🦄 starts the next round.